ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 Gaussian mechanism with subsampling, with one intermediate step which I am not able to prove.

+After that I explain the Tensorflow implementation of differential privacy, which focuses on the differentially private stochastic gradient descent algorithm (DP-SGD).

-Finally I explain the Tensorflow implementation of differential privacy, and using the results from both Part 1 and Part 2 to obtain some privacy guarantees for the differentially private stochastic gradient descent algorithm (DP-SGD).
+Finally I use the results from both Part 1 and Part 2 to obtain some privacy guarantees for composed subsampling queries in general, and for DP-SGD in particular.
 I also compare these privacy guarantees.

 **Acknowledgement**.
 I would like to thank
 [Stockholm AI](https://stockholm.ai) for introducing me to the subject